Compressing Language Models for Specialized Domains: Results Discussion

-Cross-calibration achieves substantially greater domain performance than SparseGPT for 2:4 sparsity.
-For example, it sees a relative accuracy of 79.9\% on the biomedical benchmark for Gemma 2 9B, versus 58.2\% with SparseGPT.
-For general performance, we observe a similar trend to the pruning results, with cross-calibration performing comparably to SparseGPT.
-This illustrates that cross-calibration can be reliably used with quantization.
+\ours{} achieves substantially greater domain performance than SparseGPT for 2:4 sparsity.
+For example, it sees a relative accuracy of 77.8\% on the biomedical benchmark for Gemma 2 9B, versus 58.2\% with SparseGPT.
+For general performance, we observe a similar trend to the pruning results, with \ours{} also performing comparably.
+This illustrates that \ours{} can be reliably used with quantization.